-When your personal information is compromised, you’re at risk of having your identity stolen, which can lead to surprising tax bills, denial of credit, and even arrest.
+When your personal information is compromised, you’re at risk of having your identity stolen, which can lead to surprising tax bills, denial of credit, and even arrest if a crime was committed in your name.
 Considering the increased frequency and severity of data breaches in recent history, many Americans have had some personal information stolen, including passport numbers and Social Security numbers.
 If you’re concerned that your identity may be at risk, a credit freeze may help protect you from identity theft.

 What Is a Credit Freeze?